 Dr. Harjinder Girn prides himself in being the only doctor at the Home of Dentistry.
 Backed by a skilled team of hygienists, assistants, and administrative staff, we promise your experience will be a pleasant one each and every time.
 Dr. Girn's skills and experience will ensure all your needs are met, whether you need just a cleaning, a filling, orthodontics, implants, cosmetic treatment, and so much more, we've got you covered!

 We understand how important your oral hygiene is and how difficult choosing a dental provider is, which is why we offer complimentary consultations to answer any questions or concerns you may have about any dental treatment.
-Whether you have a specific concern or general questions you need to address, a consultation is the best place to start.
+Whether you have a specific concern or general questions you need to address, a no obligation consultation is the best place to start.